Services for school-aged children

 A short-term, after-school program, that aims to develop children’s functional abilities in the area of social skills including turn-taking and sharing, play, social communication and friendship.
 Children aged between 5-8 years attend weekly for one hour over nine weeks.

 Teen Tech Shed

-Teen Tech Shed is a social group for young people on the autism spectrum between the ages of 12 and 15.
+Teen Tech Shed is a social group for young people on the autism spectrum aged 13-17 years.
 It encourages appropriate socialising around technology while encouraging students to extend their knowledge of programming, coding and digital media.
 Teen Tech Shed mentors are current students or recent graduates in Creative Industries programs that have a strong IT focus such as Game Design, Coding, Illustration, Animation and Film and Television.
 They work with the participants to encourage social skills and create opportunities for the students to learn more about technology.

 Delivered during school terms:

 A revolutionary social skills program for children aged 8-12 years with social and emotional challenges.
 The Secret Agent Society (SAS) social skills program creates a fun, non-threatening environment in which children can learn the skills they need to become happy, well-adjusted and valued members of our society.
 This flexible program helps parents and professionals to improve children's emotional understanding and social skills.

 For information on services for younger children please click here.

 10 Macrossan Street, East Mackay

 P. 07 4841 8300